2017 Abu Kamal offensive: First attack on the city

 After the Syrian Army met up with Iraqi militias on the border on 8 November, the Syrian military and its allies launched an assault on Abu Kamal, quickly encircling and entering the city.
 During the fighting, Hezbollah, which had hundreds of fighters take part in the battle, crossed into Iraq from where it then assaulted Abu Kamal along with the Iraqi PMF militias.
 The Syrian Army was also reported to have entered Iraq and then attacked Abu Kamal from Al-Qa'im.
 The entrance of both the Syrian Army and its allies into Iraq was reportedly with the permission of the Iraqi military.
 That evening, pro-government sources reported Abu Kamal had been captured, while the pro-opposition SOHR denied this and stated only parts of the town had been seized.
 The next day, SOHR confirmed the capture of Abu Kamal after IS forces withdrew from the city through a northern escape route they managed to maintain.
 Syrian Army High Command also officially declared the capture of Abu Kamal and issued a statement saying: ″The liberation of the city is of great importance since it represents an announcement of the fall of ISIS terrorist organization project in the region, in general, and a collapse of the illusions of its sponsors and supporters to divide it.″ The military subsequently started combing the city as part of demining operations.
 Meanwhile, pro-government forces continued their operations in the area and reportedly captured the Hamdan Military Airbase, north of Abu Kamal.

 Late on 9 November, an IS counterattack recaptured 40 percent of Abu Kamal, including several neighborhoods in the northern, northeastern and northwestern part of the town.
 The next day, the fighting came close to the city center.
 Meanwhile, Hezbollah reported the leader of IS, Abu Bakr al-Baghdadi, was in Abu Kamal during the assault on the town.
 On 11 November, heavy airstrikes were being conducted against IS, in an effort by Syrian government forces to maintain their presence in the southern part of the city, and also to push IS fighters out of Abu Kamal.
 At this point it became apparent that the earlier IS retreat from Abu Kamal was conducted so to lure government troops into a trap which involved surprise attacks by militants hiding inside tunnels in the city center.
 The counter-assault involved suicide bombers and rocket attacks.
 The military and its allied militias suffered heavy casualties and by the end of the day IS managed to fully recapture the city, forcing pro-government forces to withdraw to one to two kilometers from the city.
-Meanwhile, the PMF was reported to had seized the nearby border crossing with Iraq.
+Meanwhile, the PMF was reported to have seized the nearby border crossing with Iraq.